Paul Telfer (footballer)

 Paul Norman Telfer (born 21 October 1971) is a Scottish football coach and former professional footballer.

 Telfer made over 300 league appearances in the Premier League for Coventry City and Southampton between 1995 and 2005.
 He previously played over 150 times for Luton Town.
 In 2005, he signed for Scottish Premier League side Celtic where he made 57 appearances in two seasons in his native country.
-He has since gone on to feature for AFC Bournemouth and Leeds United before finishing his career with non-league side Slough Town in 2009.
-He was capped once by Scotland in 2004, having previously been capped at U21 and B team level.
+He later went on to feature for AFC Bournemouth and Leeds United before finishing his career with non-league side Slough Town in 2009.
+He was capped once by Scotland in 2000, having previously been capped at U21 and B team level.

 In 2011, he joined the coaching staff at Sutton United and also agreed to make a return to the playing side of the game.
 He has also had a spell with North American Soccer League team Indy Eleven as assistant coach.

 Club career

 Luton Town

 Telfer was born in Edinburgh, but began his career at Luton Town as a right-sided midfielder.
 He made over 150 competitive first team appearances for Luton including 144 league games.

 In November 1992, Telfer and then Luton teammate Darren Salton were involved in a head on car crash in Bedfordshire.
 Telfer, the driver of the car, suffered only minor injuries and went on to make a full recovery.
 Salton spent seven days on a life support machine and a further two and half weeks in a coma.
 Salton was forced to quit football following the accident.
 A 51-year-old female passenger in the other car was killed.